AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/BatchSetCdnDomainConfig.md

 |ali\_remove\_args: specifies the parameters to be ignored.
 The remaining parameters are used as the URL parameters in the hashkey.
 Separate multiple parameters with space characters.
 This parameter is required.

 keep\_oss\_args: specifies whether to reserve all parameters.
 Valid values: on and off.
-Specify a value of on to reserve all parameters.
-Specify a value of off to reserve only parameters in the hashkey. |
+A value of on indicates that all parameters are reserved during the back-to-origin process.
+A value of off indicates that only the parameters in the hashkey\_args are reserved. |
 |https\_tls\_version: configures the TLS protocol.

 |tls10: configures TLS 1.0.
 Valid values: on and off.
 Default value: on.